How Aid is Determined

 Financial Aid counselors begin by reviewing all financial aid materials you’ve submitted to determine what your family’s resources are.
 We refer to these resources as your family contribution.
 The family contribution is comprised of student earnings, parent income, and family assets.
 Our holistic review then determines the total amount of your family contribution for one year.

 Your family contribution is then subtracted from the total cost of attendance.
 The cost of attendance represents actual and estimated costs for one year at UChicago, including tuition, housing, a meal plan, and estimates for additional costs like books and personal expenses.
-For 2017-2018, the total estimated cost of attendance was $75,735.
+For 2018-2019, the total estimated cost of attendance is $77,331.

 The difference between the total cost and your family contribution is referred to as your family’s demonstrated financial need.
 This number determines the amount of University support we will offer you.
 Together, your family contribution and your financial aid award from the University will meet the total cost of attending UChicago for an academic year.
 Financial aid awards are generally similar during your four years of enrollment, unless there is a significant change in your family’s finances.